JADE-V-V/JADE/docs/source/usage/run.rst

     sufficient statistical convergence but users are free to increase them.

 Custom input
-    .. versionadded:: v1.3.0
     This columns allows to provide custom inputs to the different benchmarks.
 For the moment, this is used only in the *Sphere Leakage* and *Sphere SDDR* benchmarks where, if a number *n* is specified, this will limit the test to the first *n* isotope and material simulations (useful for testing).

 Each benchmark that has at least one code (or the Only Input flag) selected will appear in the "Libraries" tab:

 .. figure:: ../img/rungui/lib_tab.PNG
-    :width: 600
+    :width: 800
     :align: center

     Libraries selection TAB